Mihir-Maurya/task-manager-fullstack/README.md

 # To run frontend
 1. cd frontend folder
-2. create .env file and add this REACT_APP_SERVER_URL = http://localhost:5000
+2. create a .env file and add this REACT_APP_SERVER_URL = http://localhost:5000
 3. then write npm install